llm-bible/llm-bible.github.io/_publications/caffagni2024wiki.markdown

 bibkey: caffagni2024wiki
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2404.15406"}
-tags: ['RAG', 'Model Architecture', 'Applications', 'Multimodal Models']
+tags: ['RAG', 'Multimodal Models', 'Model Architecture', 'Applications']
 ---
 Multimodal LLMs are the natural evolution of LLMs, and enlarge their capabilities so as to work beyond the pure textual modality.
 As research is